burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

       return *max_i;
     }
     ```
-    There is also a very detailed description of the `typename` keyword here:
+    There is also a very detailed description of the `typename` keyword available here:
     [http://stackoverflow.com/questions/610245/where-and-why-do-i-have-to-put-the-template-and-typename-keywords](http://stackoverflow.com/questions/610245/where-and-why-do-i-have-to-put-the-template-and-typename-keywords).

 # Class Constructor and Destructors

 ## Logic behind executing Constructors
 The order of working out the initialization of a class object in C++ is described in C++ Standard - ANSI ISO IEC 14882 2003; 12.6.2, p.230.
 The order of initialization of classes and execution of constructors:

-1. Depth-first, left-to-right constructors of virtually inherited classes whenever they are located in the inheritance tree.
+1. Depth-first, left-to-right constructors of **virtually inherited** classes whenever they are located in the inheritance tree.

 2. Execution of constructors of directly base classes in the order from left to right from the class description (and **not in the order specified in the initialization list**).